How important is self-care?

 Not so fun but just as important

-The importance of dietary choices, exercise, and lifestyle were never stressed or even addressed until after my health took a total $h!t.
+The importance of dietary choices, exercise, and lifestyle was never stressed or even addressed until after my health took a total $h!t.

 Had it been discussed initially, I may have never experienced such a devastating blow as not being able to walk, sit, or stand without excruciating pain.
-It was only after reaching this point that doctors decided that it was worthy of suggesting modifications.
+It was only after reaching this point that doctors decided it was worth suggesting modifications.

 I could barely move when I was first diagnosed with psoriatic arthritis.
 When I shared with my rheumatologist how painful it was to exercise, his response was don’t do it.

-What he should have done was to refer me to a physical therapist who could have taught me how to exercise differently.
+He should have referred me to a physical therapist who could have taught me how to exercise differently.
 All I knew was what I was able to do before my body was riddled with crippling pain.

 He also should have inquired about the areas that hurt the most during and/or after exercising.
 That information could have helped him improve my treatment and pain management plan.